0xPARC/0xparc-intro-book/easy/src/mpc.typ

 This is trickier.
 At the beginning of the computation,
 Bob needs to learn the passwords for all of his input bits.

-Let's just tackle the problem for a single bit.
+Let's just frame the problem for a single bit.
 - Alice has two passwords, $P_0$ and $P_1$.
 - Bob has a bit $b$, either $0$ or $1$.
 - Bob wants to learn one of the passwords, $P_b$, from Alice.
 - Bob does not want Alice to learn the value of $b$.
 - Alice does not want Bob to learn the other password.

-Alice sends the password to Bob using a protocol called oblivious transfer, which we'll see in @ot.
+This is where _oblivious transfer_ comes in, which we'll see in @ot.